Qatar Denies $12 Billion Iran Offer, Defends Regional Peacemaking Role

 Gulf States Present Unified Diplomatic Front

 The trilateral collaboration among the UAE, Saudi Arabia, and Qatar represents a notable alignment among Gulf Cooperation Council members on a sensitive geopolitical issue.
 By acting in concert, the three nations have sought to convey a collective regional perspective to Trump regarding the risks associated with renewed hostilities involving Iran.
-Qatar's decision to send a negotiation team to Tehran, backed by the United States, adds a new and concrete dimension to these efforts.
+Qatar's role as a diplomatic intermediary has come under scrutiny following the circulation of reports about a financial offer to Tehran, which Doha has categorically denied.

 Parameter: Details